UraYukimitsu/structjs/README.md

         ```
     - `structName` - The unique name of the struct used for registration and future reference.

-- `registerFromClass(Class: class)` - Registers a new struct from a JavaScript class.
+- `Struct.registerFromClass(Class: class)` - Registers a new struct from a JavaScript class.
     - `Class` - A JavaScript class with (at least) a static `name` property, a static `sizeof` property, and a static `read` method.

 - `Struct.readValue(data: DataView, position: number, type: string[, isLittleEndian: boolean=false, options])` - Reads an instance of a registered struct type from a DataView.